Autocomplete Suggestions

 The default message input component provided by the SDK supports this out of the box.
 When a trigger character is typed into the message input, a list of suggested options appears:

-If you want to customize the look and behavior of the suggestions list, you have two options:
+To customize the suggestions list, you have two options:

 1. Use the default message input provided by the SDK, and override the following components to customize the look and feel of the suggestion list: